willjelley/raytracer-scene/README.md

 The anti-aliasing feature is enabled by default.
 If you wish to disable anti-aliasing you must set the global boolean variable anti_alias to false (line 30 of RayTracer.cpp).
+Note that without anti-aliasing the raytracer will take less time to load, but some objects may appear more jagged around the edges.